 This lawsuit is part of an increasing trend to use litigation to encourage companies with public-facing websites to make their websites fully compliant with ADA Section 508 and accessible to those with disabilities.
 While these charges don’t typically result in punitive damages, they do force companies into compliance so that others with similar disabilities no longer face discrimination.

 Ready to become compliant?
-Check out our Accessibility Services to see how we can help.
+Check out our consulting to see how we can help.

 Not sure if you’re compliant or not?
-Our Accessibility Testing Services will help you determine what your website needs to attain digital accessibility.
+We can help you determine what your website needs to attain digital accessibility.